HugoBlox/theme-academic-cv/CONTRIBUTING.md

 ## <a name="pr"></a> Submitting a Pull Request

-To help you get your feet wet and get you familiar with our contribution process, we have collected some [good first issues][good-first-issues] that contain bugs or small features that have a relatively limited scope.
+To help you get your feet wet and get you familiar with our contribution process, we have collected some [Good First Issues][good-first-issues] that contain bugs or small features that have a relatively limited scope.
 This is a great place to get started.

 Before you submit your Pull Request (PR), consider the following guidelines.